cacophony-wj/LeS/README.md

 The next step is to prepare the game for play.
 Navigate to the directory where you installed the modlist _Licentia et Servitium_.
 Inside you will notice an executable file called _ModOrganizer.exe_.
 This file (the _Mod Organizer 2_ application) has already been automatically installed and configured by Wabbajack with all the necessary mods to run the modlist and does not need to be updated, replaced, or manually configured.
 Simply launch it to continue.

+# Choosing your Profile

+The profile is set to "Licentia et Servitium" by default.
+This is intended mostly for plain vanilla dialog sex.
+It is also intended to be played in third person with a controller.
+If you wish to do this you will have to delete "ControlMap_custom.txt" from your _Skyrim_ directory and download [Antimicro](https://github.com/AntiMicro/antimicro/releases/download/2.23/antimicro-2.23-win32.msi).
+Set your left stick to _WASD._ Otherwise you can't move.
+If you don't like this disable my controller options.
+You can do this by unchecking everything under _Controllers_ in the left pane.
+This profile is the one I hope to make a playthrough on so it's set the way I like it.

+"Servitium" is the alternative.
+This is intended for submissive females who are into bondage, vampires, werewolves, and incomplete buggy mods.
+The camera and controls are plain Skyrim and there's no _CGO_ because it fucks with shit.
+You can still use _TK Dodge_ which is a poor choice.
+I don't plan on troubleshooting this profile very much because it's obviously not ready for primetime.
+Feel free to submit an issue to Github and I'll try to look at it if I think there's a chance of fixing it (there probably isn't)

 # Crafting the Female Bodies

 I have not included pre-generated BodySlide files due to distribution issues.
 I have also not distributed custom patches as they would be huge.
 So, you will have to customize female bodies yourself.